Conditional Time Series Forecasting with Convolutional Neural Networks: Introduction

-The CNN we employ is a network inspired by the convolutional WaveNet model from \cite{vanoord16} first developed for audio forecasting.
-The network focusses on learning long-term relationships in and between multivariate, noisy time series.
-It makes use of the dilated convolutions applied with parametrized skip connections \cite{he15a} from the input time series as well as the time series we condition on, in this way learning long- and short-term interdependencies in an efficient manner.
-Knowing the strong performance of CNNs on classification problems we show that they can be applied successfully to forecasting financial time series of limited length.
-By comparing the performance of the WaveNet model to that of an LSTM, the current state-of-the-art in forecasting, and an autoregressive model popular in econometrics, we show that our model is a time-efficient and easy to implement alternative to recurrent-type networks and performs better than a linear autoregressive model.
-Finally, we show that the efficient way of conditioning in the WaveNet model enables one to extract temporal relationships in between time series improving the forecast, while at the same time limiting the requirement for a long historical price series and reducing the noise, since it allows one to exploit the correlations in between related time series.
+This paper consists of several main contributions.
+First of all, we present a CNN inspired by the WaveNet model, with a structure that is simplified and optimized for time series forecasting, i.e. using a ReLU activation and a novel and more optimal way of conditioning with parametrized skip connections.
+Second, knowing the strong performance of CNNs on classification problems, our work is --to the best of our knowledge-- the first to show that they can be applied successfully to forecasting financial time series of limited length.
+By conducting an extensive analysis of the WaveNet model and comparing the performance to that of an LSTM, the current state-of-the-art in forecasting, and an autoregressive model popular in econometrics our paper shows that the WaveNet model is a time-efficient and easy to implement alternative to recurrent-type networks and tends to outperform the linear and recurrent models.
+Lastly, we show using examples on artificial time series as well as the S\&P500, VIX, CBOE interest rate and five exchange rates that the efficient way of conditioning in the WaveNet model enables one to extract temporal relationships in between time series improving the forecast, while at the same time limiting the requirement for a long historical price series and reducing the noise, since it allows one to exploit the correlations in between related time series.
+As a whole, we show that convolutional networks can be a much simpler and easier to train alternative to recurrent networks while achieving an at least as good or better accuracy on non-linear, noisy forecasting tasks.